junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Antacids with magnesium sometimes cause diarrhea, and those with aluminum may cause constipation.

-Sodium bicarbonate (bicarbonate of soda, baking soda)
+**Sodium bicarbonate (bicarbonate of soda, baking soda)**

- Comes as a white powder
+_Comes as_ a white powder.

 As an antacid, this should be used in a very limited way, when someone has an occasional stomach upset, with ‘heartburn’ or acid indigestion.

 It should not be used in treating chronic indigestion or stomach (peptic) ulcers.

 Although it seems to help at first, it causes the stomach to produce more acid, which soon makes things worse.

 ‘Soda’ is also useful for the ‘hangover’ of a person who has drunk too much alcohol the night before.

 For this purpose (but not for acid indigestion) it can be taken with acetaminophen or aspirin.

 Alka-Seltzer is a combination of sodium bicarbonate and aspirin.